 Slice is a simple place, but one filled with good, very affordable food.
 What makes this restaurant special, however, is the array of sauces, which include spiced yogurt, tahini, chilli and garlic.
 These really enhance your regular chicken and beef dishes, served with salad.

 You can find the location of each restaurant on the map below:

 The Weather in Kuwait City

 Like everywhere else in the Middle East, the temperature in Kuwait City is relatively high throughout the year.
-It is naturally hottest in the summer months, from May until August.
-But gets cooler during other times of the year.
-If you want warm weather, that isn’t so hot that it’s uncomfortable, then the best time to visit is in February, March or November.
+It is naturally hottest in the summer months, from May until August, yet gets cooler during other times of the year.
+If you want warm weather that isn’t uncomfortably hot, then the best time to visit is in February, March or November.

 Events in Kuwait City

 There are a number of interesting events that take place every year in Kuwait City.
 If you’re visiting at the right time, then here are the ones we recommend you check out…

 Name: National Day